johanley/special-relativity-core/README.md

 A boost changes the *measured* geometry of all objects in the universe (the flattening effect) except for those moving the same way as you.

 **Time dilation and length contraction are two sides of the same coin.**
-The traveler measures flattening along the line of motion (and no time dilation).
+The traveler measures flattening along the line of motion (and no time dilation on the spacecraft).
 The stay-at-home measures time dilation on the spacecraft (but no flattening along the line of its motion).